-It is important to note that consultation does not mean representation.
-Many of the most critical questions in a case, such as how to plead, what motions to file or whether to cooperate with DCF or the police, cannot be answered without a establishing an attorney-client relationship and gathering more information about the situation at hand.
+It is important to note that the consultation does not mean representation.
+Many of the most critical questions in a case, such as how to plead, what motions to file or whether to cooperate with DCF or the police, cannot be answered without establishing an attorney-client relationship and gathering more information about the situation at hand.
 Clients often have a lot of questions.
 They come to lawyers for answers.
-Figuring out answers requires knowledge, thought and effort.
+Figuring out answers requires knowledge, thought, and effort.

 Questioning is a skill that lawyers need to develop for success in court and also in before court.
 Just as you might be asking a prospective attorney questions, he or she should be asking you questions to figure out your legal issues.
 Age, criminal record, driving record, immigration status, whether you hold certain licenses or permits, whether you are on probation or parole or have other cases, your job or educational prospects, military/veteran status are among the many issues a lawyer should ask about to determine what problems and solutions could arise in your case.
-I ask these questions and many follow-ups.
+We ask these questions and many follow-ups.

 You certainly want not just an experienced lawyer but one with success.
 Success is obtaining the best possible outcome for a client.
 That could be a deal or it could be a trial victory.
 Not every case is triable.
 A good lawyer knows when to try a case and as importantly, when not to go to trial.
-In the work I do--often defending against state action--it is difficult to win.
-That said, I have won a considerable amount of trials (and admittedly, lost several as well).
+In the work we do--often defending against state action--it is difficult to win.
+That said, we have won a considerable amount of trials (and admittedly, lost several as well).